alex-cerlini/bmi_calculator/README.md

 ### Download Third Party Libs

-1. run `flutter packages get` to download all the librarys used in project
+1. run `flutter packages get` to download all the librarys used in project (do it or have a million error in project)

 ---